ansible-network/yang/README.md

 # yang

+## Note
+The development of this role is freezed and the functionality and new feature development is move to [community.yang](https://github.com/ansible-collections/community.yang) collection.

 This role provides the foundation for building network roles by providing modules and plugins related to yang support.